KaniewskiSoftware/movies-browser-ts-rq/README.md

 # [Movies Browser using TypeScript and ReactQuery](https://kaniewskisoftware.github.io/movies-browser-ts-rq/)

 Application to browse through popular movies or people and their detailed pages.
-Technologies: React, React Query, React Router v6, Styled Components.
 This project is an alternative version of my group project, [MoviesBrowser](https://github.com/KaniewskiSoftware/movie-browser).

 ## Preview